cerad/zayso4/src/Project/notes.md

 Projects have to be defined as public and of course global containers are discouraged.
 Later on see about replacing the container with a more focused service locator.

+Figured out how to make a ProjectLocator which provides access to ProjectInterface and ProjectTemplateInterface services.